quartiq/stabilizer/README.md

 ## Applications

-The Stabilizer firmware offeres a library of hardware and software functionality exposing input/output, timing, and digital signal processing features.
+This firmware offers a library of hardware and software functionality targeting the use of the Stabilizer hardware in various digital signal processing applications commonly occurring in Quantum Technology applications.
+It provides abstractions over the fast analog inputs and outputs, time stamping, Pounder DDS interfaces and a collection of tailored and optimized digital signal processing algorithms (IIR, FIR, Lockin, PLL, reciprocal PLL, Unwrapper, Lowpass, Cosine-Sine, Atan2).
 An application can compose and configure these hardware and software components to implement different use cases.
-Several applications are provides by default
+Several applications are provides by default:

 ### Dual-IIR